If you have any questions during the process please do not hesitate to contact us at firstname.lastname@example.org.

 To be considered for financial aid, the student must fill out the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is a free application that may be completed via paper or on-line annually.
 We recommend that you complete the FAFSA on-line at www.fafsa.gov to limit errors and prevent delays in processing.
 To do so, you will need to request a pin number at www.pin.ed.gov.
 The pin number will be used to electronically sign your FAFSA on the Web.
 The parent filling out the FAFSA form will also need to obtain a pin number.
 St. Norbert College will give preference to students who have filed their forms before March 1 prior to the academic aid year in which they are applying for.
 A student may apply after March 1 but all forms of assistance may not be available.
 St. Norbert College’s school code for filing the FAFSA is 003892.

 The Federal Processor may select your FAFSA for a process called verification.
-Additional information will be requested from the Office of Financial Aid to complete the federal verification process.
-If you are selected, the Office of Financial Aid will notify you of the documents required.
-This will include the following:
+If selected, additional information will be requested from the Office of Financial Aid to complete the federal verification process.

 Award notification | return to top